wpmudev/sui-react/README.md

 	alt="SmartCrawl Plugin" />
 ```

-2. Icons can be served from a CDN such as [Unpkg](https://unpkg.com/).
-Simply use the `@wpmudev/sui-icons` npm package in the URL like the following:
+2. It's possible to serve the icons from a CDN such as [Unpkg](https://unpkg.com/).
+Use the `@wpmudev/sui-icons` npm package in the URL like the following:

 ```html
 <img